The Complexity of Phylogeny Constraint Satisfaction Problems: Affine Horn Relations

 \begin{definition} Let $\Phi$ be an affine Horn formula.
 Then the \emph{split problem $\Psi$ for $\Phi$} is the Boolean constraint satisfaction problem on the same variables as $\Phi$ which contains for each conjunct of $\Phi$ of the form $\phi_R(z_1,\dots,z_k)$ the (affine) Boolean constraint $R(x_1,\dots,x_n)$. \end{definition}

-When $\Phi$ is a formula and $X$ a non-empty set of variables of $\Phi$ then the \emph{contraction of $X$ in $\Phi$} is the formula obtained from $\Phi$ by \begin{itemize} \item replacing all variables from $X$ in $\Phi$ by $x$; \item subsequently removing all disjuncts of the form $x \neq x$ and all conjuncts of the form $x=x$. \end{itemize}
+When $\Phi$ is a formula and $X$ a non-empty set of variables of $\Phi$ then the \emph{contraction of $X$ in $\Phi$} is the formula obtained from $\Phi$ by \begin{itemize} \item replacing all variables from $X$ in $\Phi$ by a new variable $x$ and \item subsequently removing all disjuncts of the form $x \neq x$ and all conjuncts of the form $x=x$. \end{itemize}

 \begin{lemma} Let $L_1,L_2$ be two finite subsets of $\mathbb L$.
 Then there is an automorphism $\alpha$ of $({\mathbb L};C)$ such that $\alpha(L_1)|L_2$. \end{lemma} \begin{proof} An immediate consequence of the fact that every finite leaf structure embeds into $(\mL;C)$, and the homogeneity of $(\mL;C)$. \end{proof}